Kathleen Wynne: Gas plant scandal

 On March 24, 2014, Wynne introduced a piece of legislation called the Public Sector and MPP Accountability and Transparency Act, which implemented a wide range of new measures designed to increase government accountability and transparency.
 Among other things, the act required all MPPs, cabinet ministers, parliamentary assistants, opposition leaders, and their respective staff to post their expense reports online, expanded the powers of the integrity commissioner and ombudsman, and introduced a fine of $5,000 for the willful destruction of government records.
-While Wynne declined to characterize the act as a rebuke to McGuinty and those who had been involved in deletion of gas plant-related emails, the act was widely seen as a response to the gas plants controversy and other controversies over government officials' and public sector employees' expenses.
+While Wynne declined to characterize the act as a rebuke to McGuinty and those who had been involved in the deletion of gas plant-related emails, the act was widely seen as a response to the gas plants controversy and other controversies over government officials' and public sector employees' expenses.

 In April 2014, Wynne launched a libel lawsuit against PC MPP Lisa MacLeod and Party Leader Hudak after they said that she "oversaw and possibly ordered the criminal destruction of [gas plant] documents".
 In July 2015, Wynne, MacLeod and Hudak reached an agreement whereby the lawsuit was dropped.
 They said in a joint statement, "Politics is not for the thin-skinned.
 However, our system also requires that politicians act honestly and based on fact, while respecting the views of others ...
 In the lead-up to the last election the debate went beyond differences over our approach and at times became personal.
 The lawsuit between us, and the comments that led to it, did not reflect our view that the other is in fact a great mother/father, an honourable person and a dedicated public servant."
 The statement avoided any apology or placement of blame.

 Hydro One

-In 2016, Kathleen Wynne decided to sell 30 percent of Hydro One, an electric utility Crown corporation, to private owners.
-The owners are free to increase prices and to sell up to 60 percent of the government's total shares.
+In 2016, Kathleen Wynne decided to sell 30 per cent of Hydro One, an electric utility Crown corporation, to private owners.
+The owners are free to increase prices and sell up to 60 per cent of the government's total shares.
 Wynne used approximately four billion dollars of the nine billion dollars which the shares were sold for to pay off government debt before the next election, and the other five billion dollars to the Trillium Trust to improve transit lines and to build infrastructure.
 Wynne faced major backlash for the privatization of Hydro One.
-Approximately 67 percent of Ontario citizens did not agree with the privatization, and her approval rating dropped to 14 percent, the lowest of any premier in Ontario's history.
+Approximately 67 per cent of Ontario citizens did not agree with the privatization, and her approval rating dropped to 14 per cent, the lowest of any premier in Ontario's history.